Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 But here’s the wake-up call: Your bedroom might actually be a haven for chemicals that could be harming your health.
 Turns out those 8 luxurious hours might not be so healthy after all.

-Why It Matters
+Why a Healthy Bedroom Matters

-There are a lot of sneaky ways chemicals get into our bedrooms.
+There are a lot of sneaky ways that chemicals get into our bedrooms.
 They may be off-gassing from our mattress, or from the carpet or furniture in our bedrooms.
 Chemicals may be sprayed into the air from cleaning products or air fresheners.
 Toxins also end up in dust that hangs around longer than we would like to admit.

-Non-Toxic Bedroom Checklist
+Healthy Bedroom Checklist

 I know all this can sound a bit scary – but I don’t want you to worry.
 You can significantly reduce your exposure to chemicals and create a healthy bedroom environment by working your way through this checklist.
-Don’t worry about doing everything immediately – start with the small stuff and eventually make the more expensive changes when it makes sense for you.

 Some things you can do to purify the air in your bedroom:

-- House plants – certain plants are known for to filter air including English Ivy, Spider Plants and Peace Lily
+- House plants – certain plants are known to filter air including English Ivy, Spider Plants and Peace Lily

-- Salt lamps – Salt purifies air by attracting water vapor that may contain mold or other allergens.
+- Salt lamps – salt purifies air by attracting water vapor that may contain mold or other allergens.
 I have a small night light salt lamp in my bedroom but tabletop salt lamps are popular too

 RELATED: 4 Good Reasons to Buy Natural, Non-Toxic Products for Home & Life

-Non-Toxic Mattress
+2.)
+Sleep on a Non-Toxic Mattress

 Most mattresses on the market are filled with toxic chemicals including flame retardants, polyurethane foam and PVC plastic.
-These chemicals are linked to health problems like hormone disruption, respiratory irritation and even cancer.
+These mattress chemicals are linked to health problems like hormone disruption, respiratory irritation and even cancer.

 Some things to look for in a non-toxic mattress: